ke8ctn/SigMF/sigmf-spec.md

 There is no limit to the number of annotations that can apply to the same group of samples.
 If two annotations have the same `sample_start`, there is no defined ordering between them.
-If `sample_count` is not provided, it should be assumed that the annotation applies from `sample_start` through the end of the dataset, in all other cases `sample_count` should be provided.
+If `sample_count` is not provided, it SHOULD be assumed that the annotation applies from `sample_start` through the end of the dataset, in all other cases `sample_count` MUST be provided.

-The `freq_lower_edge` and `freq_upper_edge` fields should be at RF if the feature is at a known RF frequency.
-If there is no known center frequency (as defined by the `frequency` field in the relevant Capture Segment Object), or the center frequency is at baseband, the `freq_lower_edge` and `freq_upper_edge` fields may be relative to baseband.
+The `freq_lower_edge` and `freq_upper_edge` fields SHOULD be at RF if the feature is at a known RF frequency.
+If there is no known center frequency (as defined by the `frequency` field in the relevant Capture Segment Object), or the center frequency is at baseband, the `freq_lower_edge` and `freq_upper_edge` fields SHOULD be relative to baseband.
 It is REQUIRED that both `freq_lower_edge` and `freq_upper_edge` be provided, or neither; the use of just one field is not allowed.

-The `label` field may be used for any purpose, but it is RECOMMENDED that it be limited to no more than 20 characters as a common use is a short form GUI indicator.
+The `label` field MAY be used for any purpose, but it is RECOMMENDED that it be limited to no more than 20 characters as a common use is a short form GUI indicator.
 Similarly, it is RECOMMENDED that any user interface making use of this field be capable of displaying up to 20 characters.